centralnicgroup-public/rtldev-middleware-documentation/docs/rrpproxy/whmcs/whmcs-rrpproxy-registrar.md

 ## Lookup Provider

-The RRPproxy lookup provider yields high-performance availability checks of the domains using our fast API.
-For the domains that are not supported by RRPproxy, the lookup fallbacks to WHOIS.
-In order to utilize this feature, you just have to choose RRPproxy in the lookup provider suggestions.
+The CentralNic Resellers lookup provider yields high-performance availability checks of the domains using our fast API.
+For the domains that are not supported by CentralNic Resellers, the lookup fallbacks to WHOIS.
+In order to utilize this feature, you just have to choose CentralNic Resellers in the lookup provider suggestions.

 ![rrpproxy_as_lookup]({{ 'assets/images/whmcs/rrpproxy-registrar/lookup.png' | relative_url }})

 **NOTE:** Since WHMCS 7.10, you can define a list of TLDs that have to be checked over the Lookup Provider.
-We suggest to select _ALL_ TLDs you want to offer, even if you are not offering them over RRPproxy.
+We suggest to select _ALL_ TLDs you want to offer, even if you are not offering them over CentralNic Resellers.

 **Search example**: